Viking Art

 As it has turned out I have quite a strong association with Viking culture and Viking art.

 I grew up in Yorkshire, surrounded by Norse place names (including the main streets of my home town) and it was fun to find familiar words during the years we later lived in Norway.
-There was also Jorvik at York (visited many times over the years, without and with kids); the battleground of Stamford Bridge (site of the last great Viking battle in 1066, following the burning of Scarborough in September of that year); and the Gauber High Pasture "Viking Site" at Ribblehead (excavated by Alan King).
-Numerous Viking artefacts have been discovered by detectorists in the Northern counties.
+There was also Jorvik at York (visited many times over the years, without and with kids); the battleground of Stamford Bridge (site of the last great Viking battle in 1066, following the burning of Scarborough in September of that year); and the 9th century Gauber High Pasture "Viking Site" at Ribblehead (excavated by Alan King; I participated as a teenager).
+Numerous Viking artefacts have been discovered by detectorists in the northern and eastern counties.

 Iceland 1988

-The form of the Viking ships was long an inspiration and in 2001 we visited the Viking Ship museum in Oslo to see them.
+The form of the Viking ships was long an inspiration and in 2001 we visited the Viking Ship museum in Oslo to see them (I had visited once before, in 1990, on a trip to work in the far north).
 I stopped in Roskilde with the kids once (2005), a place where five Viking ships were retrieved from the fjord (but our mission was really Legoland!).
 In the Stavanger area where we lived there were various Viking relics to be seen, such as the Klepp runestone, the Havrsfjord site of Harald Fairhair’s victory in 872 and the Talgje church runes.
 The streets in Stavanger gave me the meaning of the street names in Leeds (Briggate and Kirkgate).
 I was pleased to find I could read some of the runestones on my last visit to the Stavanger museum (2012).
 The Landa village near Lysefjord has a very enjoyable reconstructed Viking longhouse.

 Oslo 2001